01-edu/public/subjects/forum/audit/README.md

 ###### Can you like or dislike the comment?

-##### Enter the forum as a registered user, try liking and disliking a post and then refresh the page.
+##### Enter the forum as a registered user, try liking or disliking a post and then refresh the page.

 ###### Does the number of likes/dislikes change?